 - Professor Jonathan Hearn

-- Head of Sociology; Professor of Political and Historical Sociology
+- Head of Subject; Professor of Political and Historical Sociology

 - Room 6.05 Chrystal Macmillan Building 15a George Square Edinburgh UK EH8 9LD